Food safety: State and local regulation

 A number of US states have their own meat inspection programs that substitute for USDA inspection for meats that are sold only in-state.
 Certain state programs have been criticized for undue leniency to bad practices.
 Contrastingly, there are some state-level programs that supplement Federal inspections rather than replacing them.
-Said programs generally operate with the goal of increasing consumer confidence in their state's produce, play a role in investigating outbreaks of food-borne disease bacteria- such as in the 2006 outbreak of pathogenic Escherichia coli O157:H7- and promote better food processing practices to eliminate food-borne threats.
+These programs generally operate with the goal of increasing consumer confidence in their state's produce, play a role in investigating outbreaks of food-borne disease bacteria such as in the 2006 outbreak of pathogenic Escherichia coli O157:H7 and in promoting better food processing practices to eliminate food-borne threats.
 Additionally, several states which are major producers of fresh fruits and vegetables (including California, Arizona and Florida) have their own state programs to test produce for pesticide residues.

 The food system represents one of the most significant components of the U.S. economy.
 It affects the social and economic well-being of nearly all Americans and plays a significant role in the well-being of the global community.
 The U.S. food and fiber system accounted for 18 percent of employment 4 percent of imported goods, and 11 percent of exports in 2011.
 The relative economic contribution of each various step of the U.S. food supply chain has changed significantly over the past 100 years.
 Generally speaking, the economic importance of the farm production subsector has steadily diminished relative to the shares of the other components of the food supply chain.

 Restaurants and other retail food establishments fall under state law and are regulated by state or local health departments.
 Typically these regulations require official inspections of specific design features, best food-handling practices, and certification of food handlers.
 In some places a letter grade or numerical score must be prominently posted following each inspection.
 In some localities, inspection deficiencies and remedial action are posted on the Internet.
 In addition, states may maintain and enforce their own model of the FDA Food Code.
 For example, California maintains the California Retail Food Code (CalCode), which is part of the Health and Safety Code and is based on most current and safe food handling practices in the retail industry.

 It has been argued that restaurant hygiene ratings, though useful at times, are not informative enough for consumers.

 Vietnam

 The Vietnam Food Administration manages food hygiene, safety, and quality and has made significant progress since its establishment in 1999.
 Food safety remains a high priority in Vietnam with the growth of export markets and increasing food imports raising the need to rapidly build capacity of the Food Administration in order to reduce threats of foodborne disease.
-The Food Administration has demonstrated commitment to the food safety challenges it faces, and has embarked on an innovative capacity building activity with technical assistance from the World Health Organization.
+The Food Administration has demonstrated commitment to the food safety challenges it faces, and has embarked on an innovative capacity building activity with technical assistance from the WHO.